maddinkunze/mdct/README.md

 A python program for automated synthetic visual data creation.

 ### Features

-*
+* Easy-to-use interactive GUI for collecting data
 * Export your data collection to portable folder
-* Supporting custom shadow and reflection catchers
+* Supports custom shadow and reflection catchers

 ### Requirements